- Overwhelmed by the choice of distortion pedals out there?

 Prices are going to vary slightly from store to store.
-I recommend checking between Amazon, eBay and Sweetwater to find the best deal possible.
+I recommend checking out each store to grab the best price.

 If you’re looking for an affordable distortion option that won’t eat up too much board real estate OR break the bank, check out the Morpher.
 It’s a clone of the Suhr Riot mini distortion, and features a great modern high gain distortion tone with a lot of options.

 The pedal’s character is definitely smooth, almost closer to an overdrive, also invokes the same character as the high gain tones you can find in boutique Suhr amps.
 While it features a standard three-knob setup found on most distortion pedals, the Morpher also features a three-way toggle switch to adjust the flavor of the distortion.

 The natural mode is the most Overdrive-like, the classic features a more mid-focused Marshall-esque tone, while the tight mode is great for a more modern tone.